 What is Alternative Text?

 Alternative text, commonly called ALT Text (or a specific instance can be referred to as an ALT Tag) is one of the most important requirements of web accessibility.
-Put simply, it is the text based description for non-text content (most commonly an image) for users who are unable to visualize the non-text content.
+It is the text-based description for non-text content (most commonly an image) for users who are unable to visualize the non-text content.

 Alternative text has multiple uses: